aflapan/sparseKOS/README.md

 ```
 library(sparseKOS)
 ```
+The examples here use a data set labelled `Data`.
+It comes with the `sparseKOS` package, and documentation is included in the package.
+It contains a list of training and test data `TrainData`, `TestData` along with corresponding categorical labels `CatTrain` and `CatTest`.

 We first illustrate examples of the `SelectParams` function.

 For an exmaple of generating all of the parameter values